HarshaVardhanBabu/TutorialMaterial/README.md

       name=fn, length=len(uploaded[fn])))
 ```

-Or Other way is use the Files tab shown below to upload the files
+![Or Other way is use the Files tab shown below to upload the files]
 (Screenshot 2019-10-11 at 8.14.32 AM.png)